jpowerj/dsps/ch01/01-02-interpretations.md

 conditions.
 For example, the probability of obtaining a head when a coin is tossed is considered to be 1/2 because the relative frequency of heads should be approximately 1/2 when the coin is tossed a large number of times under similar conditions.
-In other words, it is assumed that the proportion of tosses on which a head is obtained would be approximately 1/2.
+In other words, it is assumed that the proportion of tosses on which a head is obtained would be approximately $1/2$.

 Of course, the conditions mentioned in this example are too vague to serve as the basis for a scientific definition of probability.
 First, a “large number” of tosses of the coin is specified, but there is no definite indication of an actual number that would be considered large enough.
 Second, it is stated that the coin should be tossed each time “under similar conditions,” but these conditions are not described precisely.
 The conditions under which the coin is tossed must not be completely identical for each toss because the outcomes would then be the same, and there would be either all heads or all tails.
 In fact, a skilled person can toss a coin into the air repeatedly and catch it in such a way that a head is obtained on almost every toss.
 Hence, the tosses must not be completely controlled but must have some “random” features.

-Furthermore, it is stated that the relative frequency of heads should be “approximately 1/2,” but no limit is specified for the permissible variation from 1/2.
+Furthermore, it is stated that the relative frequency of heads should be "approximately $1/2$", but no limit is specified for the permissible variation from $1/2$.
 If a coin were tossed 1,000,000 times, we would not expect to obtain exactly 500,000 heads.
 Indeed, we would be extremely surprised if we obtained exactly 500,000 heads.
 On the other hand, neither would we expect the number of heads to be very far from 500,000.
 It would be desirable to be able to make a precise statement of the likelihoods